nwhitne3/SchackMatt/README.md

 # SchackMatt
+Fall 2018.
 Project for CS3810 Principles of Database Systems.
 The beginnings of a chess game written solely in MySQL.

 # Authors:
 Vicky Lym, Lauren Vagts, Nathanael Whitney, and Dan Zapfel